sharispe/sm-tools-evaluation/README.md

 The detailed results for each run can be consulted at `results/go/benchmark_result_pairwise.xlsx` (ods).
 They have been extracted from the log file `results/go/output_go_benchmark_GT2.log`.
 Below the digested results, results for all runs are available in the spreadsheet.
-'X' means that the tests have not be performed (due to the performance of the tools).
+* 'X' means that the tests have not be performed (due to the performance of the tools).
-'!' means that the constraints have been reached and that the computation failed.
+* '!' means that one of the constraints has been reached and that the computation failed.
 SML Par(4) corresponds to the SML configured with 4 threads, i.e. to enable parallel computation on multi-core CPU (only adding `-threads 4` to the classical SML command line).

 |          	 |  1K        | 10K        |  1M           | 100M           |